 Part 1- Routines and Redirection

-- Sometimes children need to be taught what is expected during a routine, for example, how to take turns during a game when playing with a sibling;
+Sometimes children need to be taught what is expected during a routine, for example, how to participate in a song or how to listen to a book;

 Part 2: Worry and Self-Doubt; A Normal Part of Parenting